pupil-labs/pupil-docs/user-docs/pupil-capture.md

 -->

 ### Before every calibration
-Make sure that the users pupil is properly tracked.
+Make sure that the user's pupil is properly tracked.
 Make sure that the world camera is in focus for the distance at which you want to calibrate, and that you can see the entire area you want to calibrate within the world cameras extents (FOV).

 > <div class="figure-container">
 	<div class="Grid Grid--justifyCenter Grid--center Grid--alignContentCenter Feature-row">